|

 lenders and sets standards for underwriting mortgage

-Good Faith Estimate - A
+loans.
+G Good Faith Estimate - A

 document provided when you apply for a loan.
 It provides